Hersch-Nathan/LatexTemplates/README.md

 ## Overview

 This repository provides polished LaTeX classes and minimal templates to help you write clean homework solutions and consistent capstone progress reports.
-The homework class includes preloaded tikz and blox packages for creating block diagrams, math alignment shortcuts for comparison operators, and boxed example environments.
+The homework class includes preloaded tikz and blox packages for creating block diagrams, extensive math alignment shortcuts for comparison operators (=, >, <, ≥, ≤, ≠, ≈, etc.), and boxed example environments.

 ## Quick Start